stouffer/EvoGeoModules/manuscript/manuscript.md

   - id: 3
     text: Québec Centre for Biodiversity Sciences, Montréal, Canada
 keyword:
+  - k: species interactions
-  - k: markdown
+  - k: host-parasites
-  - k: pandoc
+  - k: phylogenetic congruence
-  - k: LaTeX
+  - k: coevolution
 figure:
   - id: maps
     caption: Spatial distribution of coevolutionary signal across the 51 sites.
 For each location, we indicate whether or not the structure of regional and local interaction networks is consistent with phylogenetic congruence.
 The colour of the circle corresponds to regionally significant or non-significant (black and grey, respectively) while the colour of the symbol within corresponds to locally significant or non-significant (black and grey, respectively).
     short: Spatial distribution.
     file: ../figures/figure1.pdf
   - id: contributions
     caption: Distribution of coevolutionary signal at the network and interaction levels. **a**, Networks that have lower coevolutionary signal at the local or regional level are composed of interactions that on average contribute little to coevolution at the continental scale.
+Coevolutionary signal is presented relatively to the continental level coevolutionary signal.
 Dashed lines are a cubic smoothing spline, and the two levels of the same networks are linked by solid grey lines. **b**, Overall, interactions observed at the local, regional, and continental scale have roughly equivalent contributions to coevolutionary signal.
 Probability density was smoothed using a Gaussian kernel density estimator.
 Raw probability densities are shown as semi-transparent bars.
     short: Distribution of coevolutionary signal.
     file: ../figures/figure4.pdf
     wide: true
   - id: consistency
     caption: Spatial consistency of an interaction and its contribution to coevolutionary signal.
+Note that because *PACo* gives low scores to interactions with a strong contribution to coevolution, the y axis is reversed.
 Spatial consistency is defined as the probability of observing an interaction between two species given that they were observed to co-occur.
 Although statistically significant, there was no biologically meaningful relationship between spatial consistency and an interaction's importance for coevolution in the continental network ($R^2 \approx 0.01$, $\rho = -0.1$, $p \leq 10^{-5}$).
     file: ../figures/figure3.pdf
     short: Spatial consistency.
   - id: scales